ms-iot/ROSOnWindows/docs/Porting/Cookbook.md

 mklink c:\workspaces d:\workspaces
 ```

-## Visibility
+### Symbol Visibility
 Windows and Linux handle symbol visibility differently.
 You may encounter a build error of the form:
 ```
 error C2448: '__attribute__': function-style initializer appears to be a function definition 'visibility': identifier not found
 ```

-[The GCC visibility documentation](https://gcc.gnu.org/wiki/Visibility) has a good article on handling the compiler differences.
+[The GCC visibility documentation](https://gcc.gnu.org/wiki/Visibility)&nearr; has a good article on handling the compiler differences.
 This includes adding a header file which uses a compiler switch to select the correct visibility macro handler.

+Symbol Visibility also impacts binary loading.
+If you are finding a Nodelet that does not run or a Qt Visualizer isn't working, it may be that the hosting process can not find an expected binary export.
+To diagnose this on Windows, the Windows developer tools includes a program called Gflags to enable various options.
+One of those options is called *Loader Snaps* which enables you to detect load failures while debugging.

+Please visit the Microsoft Documentation for more information on [Gflags](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/setting-and-clearing-image-file-flags) and  [Loaders snaps](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/show-loader-snaps).

-## install Library TARGETS given no DESTINATION!
+### install Library TARGETS given no DESTINATION!

 Windows will generate separate archives and librarys.
 To handle this, add an ARCHIVE destination:
 ```